Frequently asked questions

 All eligible international students are automatically covered by/enrolled in the Manitoba International Student Health Plan.

 Your Coverage Card will arrive by email.
 Please make sure to check your student inbox and junk folder.
-If you have not received it by Sept.
-30, or if you have lost it, please click here to request a new one.
+If you have not received it within 6 weeks of your Coverage period start date, or if you have lost it, please click here to request a new one.
 You must show it to medical staff to receive care and be eligible for reimbursement.

 If you are eligible for the plan but are still waiting for your Coverage Card, you will need to pay up front for any medical expenses you incur during that period.
 Once you’ve received your Coverage Card, please submit your claim to Manitoba Blue Cross and you will be reimbursed for any eligible expenses.

 Yes.
 You can enrol your family (spouse and/or dependant(s) under age 18) in the plan by paying an additional fee*.
-Common law and same-sex couples are eligible.
+Common law couples are eligible.

 Dependants must be under age 18 and enrolled within 30 days of the student’s coverage term start date, though their own coverage may begin later.
 A dependant’s coverage starts at the beginning of their first term (fall, winter, or summer) in Manitoba and continues until the end of the policy year.